• Access

 The Bonded Fabric Blade was specifically designed to cut fabric.
 Don’t use this blade for any other type of material.
 You will ruin your blade!

 There’s a big caveat with this blade though.
 The fabric you are going to cut needs to be bonded to a backing material.
-If you are a sewer you might know what bonded fabric, but if are like me and have no prior experience with fabrics, let me explain to you real quick.
+If you are a sewer you might know what bonded fabric is, but if are like me and have no prior experience with fabrics, let me explain to you real quick.

 Basically, the backing is a type of material – like heat & bond – that you need to adhere – bond – to your fabrics in order to be cut with this blade, hence the name Bonded Fabric Blade.